 As you can see the hardness of Maple wood, especially Hard Maple has a significantly higher value of hardness than many other kinds of wood.

-This is why Maple wood is considered a hardwood.
+This is why Maple wood is considered hardwood.

 Maple wood is hard and heavy with great strength properties.
 Maple wood has a diffused porous structure with small pores.